byOppes/byOppes/README.md

-- 👋 Hi, I’m @byOppes
+- 👋 Hi, my name is Severi!
-- 👀 I’m interested in front end design and development using HTML, Javascript and CSS.
+- 👀 I’m a graphic designer interested in web design and development.
-- 🌱 I’m currently learning JavaScript and some of it's libraries like jQuery like React.
+- 🌱 Currently honing my skillst with React.

 <!---
 byOppes/byOppes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.